sidorares/node-mysql2/README.md

 MySQL2 project is a continuation of [MySQL-Native][mysql-native].
 Protocol parser code was rewritten from scratch and api changed to match popular [mysqljs/mysql][node-mysql].
 MySQL2 team is working together with [mysqljs/mysql][node-mysql] team to factor out shared code and move it under [mysqljs][node-mysql] organisation.

 MySQL2 is mostly API compatible with [mysqljs][node-mysql] and supports majority of features.
-MySQL2 also offers these additional features
+MySQL2 also offers these additional features:

  - Faster / Better Performance
  - [Prepared Statements](./documentation/en/Prepared-Statements.md)